MarekSlenker/MorphoTools2/cran-comments.md

 ### Resubmission

 This is a resubmission.
-In the cran-comments file I provide a reply to **Gregor Seyer**s' notes:
+In the cran-comments.md file, I provide answers to reviewers comments:

+> Is there some reference about the method you can add in the Description field in the form Authors (year) <doi:10.....> or <arXiv:.....>?

+For now, there is no published work to reference in the description.
+When a publication becomes available (likely before the next version of the package), I will update it.

 > Please omit the redundant "An R package for" from your description field.
 > Please add more details about the package functionality and implemented methods in your Description text.